ModoranuIonutCosmin/Music-Player/README.md

 ## Architecture
 * WebAPI hosted on Azure App service
-* Azure SQL
+* Azure SQL \w MS SQL SERVER
 * Angular app on Azure Static Web app service.

 ### Back end
-Backend is structured to Onion (Clean architecture) + using MediatR:
+Backend is structured according to Onion (Clean architecture) and mediator pattern using MediatR:
 * Domain project
   - entities.
   - DTOs.
   - exceptions.
-  - helpers.
+  - helpers - extension methods, general functionality used in every layer.

 * Application layer:
   - a features folder where logic resides, for each functionality there exists a command and a command handler